Planning a trip to Malaga? Here are our top picks...

 Although Málaga has a wide range of activities for everyone, there are also other towns and villages that are worth visiting during your time in Costa del Sol.

 Many travellers make the mistake of spending only a few days in Malaga, then head to Seville or other popular cities.
-Make sure you plan some time to explore more of the Costa del Sol and don't miss out on the incredible hidden gems around Málaga.
+Make sure you plan some time to explore more of the Costa del Sol and don't miss out on the incredible lesser-visited places around Málaga.

 Need more info about Spain?
 Read our Spain travel guide to help you plan your trip.